Wildlife of Argyll and Inner Hebridean islands

 Day 3: Monday - Glasdrum Woods and nearby sites

 We spend the day exploring Mainland Argyll, with a range of sites to choose from all within a small radius of Oban.
 For butterflies, Glasdrum Woods is one of the main sites and we hope for sunny conditions to search for Chequered Skipper.
 Others including Small Pearl Bordered Fritillary, Green Hairstreak and several common and migrant species may be encountered, and it is one of the best locations for (hard to find) White Spotted Sable Moth.
 The woodlands here are home to Cuckoo, Wood Warbler, Spotted Flycatcher and Redstart with Dipper, Common Sandpiper and Grey Wagtail on flowing streams.
-Later we may choose to investigate locations for rare Marsh Fritillary, or check dragonfly pools for scarce Scottish species including Hairy Dragonfly, Downy Emerald, Beautiful Demoiselle and if lucky and our timing perfect, perhaps a freshly emerged Azure Hawker or Highland Darter.
+Later we may choose to investigate locations for rare Marsh Fritillary, or check dragonfly pools for scarce Scottish species including Hairy Dragonfly, Downy Emerald, Beautiful Demoiselle with an outside chance of a freshly emerged Azure Hawker.

 Day 4: Tuesday - Lismore Island